Inference for high-dimensional instrumental variables regression

-Since Lemma~\ref{lem:eessg} requires that Assumption~\ref{assu:ccss} holds, it behooves us to demonstrate the latter's feasibility.
-The following lemma provides such a guarantee.
+Since Lemma~\ref{lem:eessg} requires that Assumption~\ref{assu:ccss} holds, we need to demonstrate the latter's feasibility.
+The following Lemma provides such a guarantee.
 For other approaches to studying the empirical compatibility constants and restricted eigenvalues of random matrices, see~\cite{RZ12, vdGM14}.
 Unlike the extant literature on the compatibility condition, however, we must account for the prediction error of~$\dDh$.

 \myappendix{ \begin{lem}[Second-stage compatibility constant] Let~$\idx\subseteq[p]$ be an arbitrary index set with~$\sidx=|\idx|$.
 For a given matrix $\aM\in\R^{\n\times p}$, define the quantity \benn \ccmin(\aM,\idx) \equals \inf_{\gd\in\cone(\idx)} \frac{\sidx\|\aM\diff\|_2^2}{\n\|\diff_{\idx}\|_1^2} \,. \eenn Let $\gep_1,\gep_2>0$ be arbitrary.
 Then,